 Area of Concentration

-At least five additional works representing the student's area or areas of concentration; students whose area of concentration already appears among the above categories may simply choose five additional works from these categories.
+At least five additional works representing the student's area or areas of concentration; for those students whose area of concentration already appears among the above categories, simply choose five additional works from these categories.

-The rationale and the book list must be formally approved by your adviser and another member of the Gallatin faculty.
-The purpose of this review is to ensure that the rationale clearly describes the main themes to be discussed in the colloquium, and that the book list has been prepared in accordance with the general requirements.
+The Rationale and the Booklist must be formally approved by the student’s adviser and another member of the Gallatin faculty.
+The purpose of this review is to ensure that the Rationale clearly describes the main themes to be discussed in the Colloquium, and that the Booklist has been prepared in accordance with the general requirements.

-While you should have ongoing discussions with your adviser about your rationale and book list, these documents must be submitted to your adviser for formal approval far in advance of the deadline for submission to the Gallatin School.
-This allows time for your adviser to suggest changes and, if necessary, for you to revise.
+While students should have ongoing discussions with their advisers about the Rationale and Booklist, these documents must be submitted to the adviser for formal approval far in advance of the deadline for submission to the Gallatin School.
+Because the typical Rationale goes through several drafts before the adviser approves it, this allows time for the adviser to suggest changes and, if necessary, for the student to revise.

 Gallatin School Approval

-If your rationale is approved with no revisions, you may begin planning for the colloquium immediately.
+If the Rationale is approved with no revisions, the student may begin planning for the Colloquium immediately.

-If minor revisions are required, you may begin planning for the colloquium.
-However, you should make the changes required by the faculty reviewer and return your revised draft of the rationale and booklist to Gallatin in advance of your colloquium.
+If minor revisions are required, the student may begin planning for the Colloquium.
+However, students should make the changes required by the faculty reviewer and return the revised draft of the Rationale and Booklist to Gallatin in advance of the Colloquium.

-If major revisions are required, you should discuss the reviewer’s comments with your adviser and revise the rationale and/or book list accordingly.
-The revised list and rationale must be re-submitted to your adviser for approval, and then re-submitted to Gallatin for final approval before you can begin planning for the colloquium.
+If major revisions are required, the student should discuss the reviewer’s comments with his or her adviser and revise the Rationale and/or Booklist accordingly.
+The revised Booklist and Rationale must be re-submitted to the adviser for approval, and then re-submitted to Gallatin for final approval before the student can begin planning for the Colloquium.

 Submitting the Booklist and Rationale

-To submit your booklist and rationale, please visit this page.
+To submit the Booklist and Rationale, please visit this page.